A circular walk around Packwood

 Start: Packwood House car park, Grid Ref: SP174725

-Turn left out of the car park and head up the road until you reach a junction.
+Turn left out of the car park and walk along Packwood Lane with the house on your right, until you reach a junction with Rising Lane.

 The interiors at Packwood are the creation of Graham Baron Ash.
 Restoring the house in the 1920s, he bought furniture, tapestries and whole interiors from other houses being demolished at the time.